Amblypsilopus scintillans

 Amblypsilopus scintillans is a species of long-legged fly in the Amblypsilopus genus.

 Description

-The second and third coxae are black in males, while females have yellow or lighter colored ones.
-Mostly yellow legs are present in both genders.
+The second and third coxae are black in males, while in females they can be dark yellow to brown.
+The legs are otherwise yellow in both genders.
 In males, the second tibia is without bristles.
 The wing costa is normal, and the body shines, distinguishing it from both A. costalis and A. pollinosus.

 Range

 It resides in eastern North America.